Battle of Santiago de Cuba: Battle

 By the time Vizcaya had been beached, Cristóbal Colón was nearly six miles beyond Brooklyn and Oregon.
 At her best rate of nearly 15 kn, Cristóbal Colón slowly distanced herself from the pursuing US fleet.
 Her closest antagonist, USS Brooklyn, had begun the battle with just two of her four engines coupled because of her long stay on the blockade line, and she could manage barely 16 kn while she was building steam.
 As Brooklyn ineffectively fired 8-inch rounds at the rapidly-disappearing Cristóbal Colón, there was only one ship in the US fleet with a chance of maintaining the pursuit, Oregon, burning Cardiff coal and New York, doing 20 kn.

 For 65 min, Oregon pursued Cristóbal Colón. which hugged the coast and was unable to turn toward the open sea because Oregon was standing out about 1.5 mi from the course of Cristóbal Colón and would have been able to close the gap fatally of Cristóbal Colón had turned to a more southerly course.

 Finally, three factors converged to end the chase.
 Cristóbal Colón had run through her supply of high-quality Cardiff coal and was forced to begin using an inferior grade obtained from Spanish reserves in Cuba.
-Also, peninsula jutting out from the coastline would soon force her to turn south, across Oregon's path.
+Also, a peninsula jutting out from the coastline would soon force her to turn south, across Oregon's path.
 Finally, on the flagship Brooklyn, Commodore Schley signaled Oregon Captain Charles Edgar Clark to open fire.
 Despite the immense range still separating Oregon and Cristóbal Colón, the forward turret of Oregon launched a pair of 13-inch shells that bracketed the wake of Cristóbal Colón just astern of the ship.

 Vizcaya exploded at 1:20 p.m., Captain Jose de Paredes, declining to see his crew needlessly killed, abruptly turned the Cristóbal Colón toward the mouth of the Turquino River and ordered the scuttle valves opened and the colors struck as she grounded.
 Captain Cook of Brooklyn went on board to receive the surrender.
 Oregon was in charge of the wreck of Cristóbal Colón with orders to save her if possible.
 All of the prisoners were to be transferred to USS Resolute.
 Despite all efforts, Cristóbal Colón was taken by the sea and sank in shoal water.
 As the ships of the US fleet pushed through the carnage and rescued as many Spanish survivors as possible, one officer was fished out by sailors of Iowa.
 The man proved to be Captain Don Antonio Eulate of Vizcaya.
 He thanked his rescuers and presented his sword to Captain Robley Evans, who handed it back as an act of chivalry.